salehshahverdiyev/holbertonschool-shell/basics/README.md

-readme file for basics directory
+# README file for basics directory.
+## This directory consists of projects about shell basics.